European Consortium of Microbial Resource Centres - EMbaRC

 3. Duration of the stay

-The duration of the stay is set by the host centre.
-Exceptionally, the duration of a stay can be modified or divided in two periods, subject to prior approval by the EMbaRC host institution and EMbaRC Co-ordinator on the basis of a motivated request from the user’s supervisor / head of unit.
+Exceptionally, a stay can be split into two distinct periods, subject to prior approval by the EMbaRC host institution and the EMbaRC Co-ordinator on the basis of a motivated request from the user’s supervisor / head of unit.

 4. Research fields and EMbaRC host institutions